-How much should i budget for food on my income?
+How much should you budget for groceries a month?

-The USDA’s figures show that on average people spend 5% of their income on groceries and another 5% on eat out.
+The USDA’s figures show that on average people spend 5% of their income on grocery costs and another 5% on eating out.
 So a 50:50 split of the food budget totaling 10% of household income.

 If you need to know how much to spend on groceries because you need to cut back then there is your saving right there.
 Cut out or cut right back on eating out and save that money.

 But does this 5% apply across all incomes?
 Unfortunately not, as you would expect, those in the lowest 20% of incomes spend disproportionately more on food.
 15% or more of their disposable income.